 FINAL THOUGHTS: It was really really fun.
 The Aggies may be crazy, but they do a lot of things right – especially when it comes to spirit and traditions.
 And if you ever get the chance to attend an Aggie game at Kyle Field – GO!
 1000 times.
 GO!

-Stay tuned for the video VLOG that I shot while there, and for Linsey’s take on the downtown Bryan.
+Stay tuned for the video VLOG that I shot while there, and checkout Linsey’s take on Aggieland here.